shashanksingh/url_shortner/README.md

 # Future
 1. User GRPC Web Proxy to automatically generate json api from proto descriptions
-2.
+2. Cacheing Using Redis
+3. Production/Dev split
+4. connect to config server and save config in consul
+5.

 # DB performance
+Do load tests

 # Features
 1. Can create short URl for long URL
 2. Using API can show
 3. Mysql s
-4. Cacheing Using Redis
-5.